nginxinc/NGINX-Demos/coreos-demo/README.md

-# Load Balancing Applications with NGINX Plus in a CoreOS Cluster
+# Load Balancing Applications with NGINX Plus in a CoreOS Cluster [deprecated]

+**Note**: The demo uses deprecated technologies:
+* fleet, which CoreOS officially stopped supporting in February, 2018 in favor of Kubernetes.
+* The NGINX Plus Upstream Conf module, which is deprecated and replaced by the NGINX Plus API in NGINX Plus R13 and later.

+The demo has not been updated to use the replacement technologies, and the described solution is no longer suitable for use.

+## Intro

 The demo shows how to load balance a web application running in a CoreOS cluster with NGINX Plus.